top of page

 Approaches to Reducing Risks from Climate Overshoot

-These approaches should be researched and evaluated so that well-informed decisions can be made.
-Governance is crucial, and should be effective, just, and equitable.
-But current arrangements are inadequate.
+These approaches should be evaluated and implemented so that well-informed decisions can be made.
+Governance is crucial and requires to be renewed towards, effectiveness, justice, and equity.

 COSC_Badges_Adaptation SplitBKG.png